MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

 7. If you want to schedule the article to publish on a later date, on the **Summary** tab, in the **Publish On** field, select a date and time to publish the article.

 8. Select **Finish**.
 The Publish dialog is displayed.

+  > [!NOTE]
+  > The Publish dialog opens only for the default business process flows where the final stage is **Publish**.
+To configure the Publish dialog for other customized stages, [see addOnPreProcessStatusChange (Client API reference)](/powerapps/developer/model-driven-apps/clientapi/reference/formcontext-data-process/eventhandlers/addonpreprocessstatuschange).

 -   In the **Publish** field, select whether you want to publish the knowledge article right away or in the future.
 To publish the article in the future, in the **Publish On** field, select a date and time.

 -   In the **Published Status** field, select what status the article should be in after it is published.
 By default, **Published** is selected.

 -   In the **Expiration Date** field, select a date and time when you want the published article to expire.
 Expired articles are no longer available in searches.

 -   If you’ve set an expiration date, in the **Expiration Status** field, select the status the knowledge article should be set to after it expires.

 -   To publish all approved related translated articles with the article, in the **Publish Approved related translations with Article** field, select **Yes**.

 -   Select **Publish**.

     :::image type="content" source="media/ka-publish.png" alt-text="Schedule or publish an article":::